craftvscruft/menderbot/README.md

 * `menderbot review`: Review a code block or changeset and provide feedback
 * `menderbot type`: Insert type hints (Python only)
 * `menderbot ingest`: Index the current state of the repo for `ask` and `chat` commands
+* `menderbot check`: Verify we have what we need to run

 ## System requirements